neo4j-graphql/neo4j-graphql-js/CONTRIBUTING.md

 npm run test-all
 ```

+Note that `npm run test-all` will fail on consecutive runs!
+Some of the
+integration tests create data and get in the way of other tests.
+Running the
+whole test suite twice will result in some failing tests.
+There is [an issue
+for it](https://github.com/neo4j-graphql/neo4j-graphql-js/issues/252), check if
+it is still active.
+Your best option for now is to re-import the data after each
+test run.

 ### Local Development

 If you include this library inside your project and you want point the